 |3.||A court appointed guardian|

 The issue is very important for expats and most expats once divorced tend to want to leave Thailand.
 It is the guardian who get to decide where the children or child will live.
 If you are going back to the UK or Australia then do you get to take the children or child with you are what are the arrangements for visitation by your ex-wife.
 On the other side if you wife gets custody when and how do you get to see them.
 These all need to be documented.
+Note that there is also the option of child custody mediation in Thailand.

 If the child or children have property in their name then the parent or guardian who has parental rights gets to determine the fate of any property on behalf of the child.
 This might not sound important but since foreigners cannot own land outright in Thailand should you have placed the land into your children’s name your ex-wife with parental power will be able to sell, mortgage or otherwise dispose of the land or property held in their name.